complyue/hbi/Readme.md

 ### Mechanism

 An `HBI` communication channel (wire) works Peer-to-Peer, each peer has 2 endpoints: the `posting endpoint` and the `hosting endpoint`.
-A peer is said to be acting actively when doing sending works with its `posting endpoint`, and is conversely said to be acting passively when doing receiving (`landing`) works with its `hosting endpoint`.

-At any time, either peer can initiate a `posting conversation` for active communication, in response to that, a `hosting conversation` will be triggered at the other peer, for passive communication.
+At any time, either peer can start a `posting conversation` from its `posting endpoint` for active communication; and once the other peer sees an incoming conversation at its `hosting endpoint`, it triggers a `hosting conversation` for passive communication.

-Both posting and hosting conversations have 2 stages, the `send` and the `recv` stage, a posting conversation starts out in `send` stage, while a hosting conversation starts out in `recv` stage.
-The transition from initial stage to the other is controlled by application.
-And only corresponding type of operations are allowed in each type of stage, i.e.

-- In `send` stage:
-  - send operations allowed
-  - recv operations prohibited
-- In `recv` stage:
-  - recv operations allowed
-  - send operations prohibited

-Mixing of the 2 types of operation during either type of conversation is [deaklock](https://en.wikipedia.org/wiki/Deadlock) prone, in the context that underlying transport wire is shared among many conversations for overall throughput.

-A `posting conversation` **SHOULD** transit to `recv` stage as soon as possible, the transition is needed to release the underlying transport wire for other conversations to start sending.

-A _FIRE-AND-FORGET_ posting conversation is closed without stage transition and any `recv` operation, while in other cases the application transit a posting conversation to `recv` stage, then perform `recv` operations with it to get the response in the form of a series of value objects and/or data/stream, then finally close it.

-As the other peer sees inbound traffic about the conversation, it establishes a `hosting-conversation` to accommodate the `landing` of _peer-scripting-code_ received.
+ A `posting conversation` is created by the application.
+It starts out in `send` stage, in which state the application can send with it any number of textual **peer-script** packets, optionally followed by binary data/stream; then the application transit it to `recv` stage, in which state the **response** generated at peer site by _landing_ those scripts will be received with it at the originating peer.
+In case of **fire-and-forget** style notification sending, the application just closes the `posting conversation` after all sent out.

+A `hosting conversation` is created by HBI, and automatically available to the application from the `hosting endpoint`.
+It starts out in `recv` stage, in which state the application can recveive with it a number of value objects and/or data/streams specified by API design.
+The application transits the `hosting conversation` to `send` stage if it quickly has the response content to send back, or it can first transits the `hosting conversation` to `work` stage to fully release the underlying HBI wire, before some time is spent to prepare the response (computation or coordination with other resources); then finally transits to `send` stage to send the response back.
+In case of **fire-and-forget** style communication, no reponse is needed and the `hosting conversation` is closed once full request body has been received with it.

+There is a `hosting environment` attached to each `hosting endpoint`, the application exposes various artifacts to the `hosting environment`, meant to be scripted by the **peer-script** sent from the remote peer.
+This is why the whole mechanism called _Hosting Based Interface_.

-`landing` is simply the execution of textual scripting code, with the chosen programming language / runtime, with the `hosting envrionment` as context. e.g.
+Hosted execution of **peer-script** is called **landing**, it is just interpeted running of textual scripting code, with the chosen programming language / runtime, with the `hosting envrionment` as context. e.g.
 [exec()](https://docs.python.org/3/library/functions.html#exec) is used with Python, and [Anko interpreter](https://github.com/mattn/anko "Anko's Github Home") is used with Golang.

-The `hosting environment` of one peer is openly accessible by the _peer-scripting-code_ sent from the other peer, to the extent the former peer is willing of exposure.
+The `hosting environment` of one peer is openly accessible by **peer-script** from another peer, to the extent the hosting peer is willing of exposure.

-The _peer-scripting-code_ just executes as being `landed`, it scripts the hosting peer for desired impacts by the posting peer.

-    One extra optional responsibility of the _peer-scripting-code_ is that: if binary data/stream follows, the priori sent code _MUST_ receive or streamline the data properly, and bearing such responsibilities, it is then called `receiving-code`.
+The **peer-script** can carry data sending semantics as well as transactional semantics, its execution result can be received by the `hosting conversation` as a value object, or the following binary data/stream can be extracted from the wire and pushed to the `hosting environment`.

 There normally occur subsequences as the hosting peer is being scripted to do anything, e.g. in case the posting peer is a software agent in behalf of its user to start a live